-This sub-chapter provided an overview on the different forms of external review, which all have their value and significance in promoting transparency and environmental integrity in green bond markets.
-At the same time, there are, as described, various limitations in this still emerging and fragmented field, often leaving issuers with uncertainty which form of review and provider to choose and how to sufficiently encounter skepticism from investors and the public.
+limitations in this still emerging and fragmented field, often leaving issuers with uncertainty which form of review and provider to choose and how to sufficiently encounter skepticism from investors and the public.
 As green bond markets are expanding further, the need for a universal use of harmonized independent, high-quality review procedures is becoming more pronounced.
-This process may be accelerated indirectly, for instance, by fostering knowledge building on the value and benefits of external review, possibly by subsidizing the use of external review under certain conditions and more directly, by promoting standardization and obligatory use of external reviews for labelled green bonds by regulation, stock exchanges and index providers.
+This process may be accelerated indirectly, for instance, by fostering knowledge building on the value and benefits of external review, possibly by subsidizing the use of external review under certain conditions and more directly, by promoting standardization and obligatory use of external reviews for labelled green bonds by regulators, stock exchanges and index providers.